-The paper is organized as follows: A description of the model simulations and the diagnostics employed is provided in section 2.
-In section 3, we describe the tropospheric pathway of ENSO to the North Atlantic by using experiments where the stratospheric winds are nudged towards climatology.
-Section 4 explores the spatial structure as well as the statistical robustness of the asymmetry and nonlinearity, while Section 5 focuses on the relationship between the North Pacific and the North Atlantic circulation in response to ENSO forcing.
-Finally, the propagation of waves in the troposphere from the North Pacific to the North Atlantic and how this mechanism contributes to the model NAO signal is shown in section 6.
-We close in section 7 with a brief summary and discussion of the main results.
+The paper is organized as follows: a description of the model simulations and the diagnostics employed is provided in Sect.
+2. In Sect.
+3, we describe the tropospheric pathway of ENSO to the North Atlantic by using experiments where the stratospheric winds are nudged towards climatology.
+Section 4 explores the spatial structure as well as the statistical robustness of the asymmetry and nonlinearity, while Sect.
+5 focuses on the relationship between the North Pacific and the North Atlantic circulation in response to ENSO forcing.
+Finally, the propagation of waves in the troposphere from the North Pacific to the North Atlantic and how this mechanism contributes to the model NAO signal are shown in Sect.
+6. We close in Sect.
+7 with a brief summary and discussion of the main results.

-105 2 Data and methods
+2 Data and methods